Best Oticon hearing aids picture

 How much do Oticon hearing aids cost?

 Oticon hearing aids range in price from $1,000-$3,500 per hearing aid.
 Prices will vary based on the technology level of the hearing aid: 1 (premium), 2 (mid), 3 (essential).
 Other items included with your purchase may also affect the price, such as service plans, warranties, and accessories.
 Prices may vary significantly by region and retailer.
-At ZipHearing, our Oticon prices are *33% less than the national average retail price.
+At ZipHearing, our Oticon Intent prices are *39% less than the national average retail price.

 *Based on pricing data published by HearingTracker.com